Restore Platform System Data and Storage

 wipe_ceph_osds=false

-• To wipe the Ceph cluster entirely (true), where the Ceph cluster will need to be recreated, or if the Ceph partition was wiped somehow before or during reinstall, use the following parameter:
+• To wipe the Ceph cluster entirely (true), where the Ceph cluster will need to be recreated, or if the Ceph partition was previously wiped, such as during a fresh install between backup and restore or during reinstall, use the following parameter:

 wipe_ceph_osds=true